+The choice of hormonal treatment very much depends on the patients’ preferences.
 With regard to hormonal treatments, the combined oral contraceptive pill (COCP) is widely used to regulate bleeding and reduce blood loss, although there are minimal data from randomized trials to demonstrate clinical benefit.
 Treatment consecutively for 3 months without a pill free week may be of value (29).
 Oral progestogens may be used to stop an acute heavy bleed, to manage irregular or heavy bleeding or to control the timing of the onset of menstruation, although side effects may limit longer term use (30).